nawal-ahmad/HornedBeasts/README.md

 Number and name of feature:

-1. Passing props from main to HornedBeast
+1. Feature #1: Display images

 Estimate of time needed to complete: 15 minutes or less